Bipedalism: Wading models

 The observation that large primates, including especially the great apes, that predominantly move quadrupedally on dry land, tend to switch to bipedal locomotion in waist deep water, has led to the idea that the origin of human bipedalism may have been influenced by waterside environments.
 This idea, labelled "the wading hypothesis", was originally suggested by the Oxford marine biologist Alister Hardy who said: "It seems to me likely that Man learnt to stand erect first in water and then, as his balance improved, he found he became better equipped for standing up on the shore when he came out, and indeed also for running."
 It was then promoted by Elaine Morgan, as part of the aquatic ape hypothesis, who cited bipedalism among a cluster of other human traits unique among primates, including voluntary control of breathing, hairlessness and subcutaneous fat.
 The "aquatic ape hypothesis", as originally formulated, has not been accepted or considered a serious theory within the anthropological scholarly community.
 Others, however, have sought to promote wading as a factor in the origin of human bipedalism without referring to further ("aquatic ape" related) factors.
 Since 2000 Carsten Niemitz has published a series of papers and a book on a variant of the wading hypothesis, which he calls the "amphibian generalist theory" (Amphibische Generalistentheorie).

 Other theories have been proposed that suggest wading and the exploitation of aquatic food sources (providing essential nutrients for human brain evolution or critical fallback foods) may have exerted evolutionary pressures on human ancestors promoting adaptations which later assisted full-time bipedalism.
 It has also been thought that consistent water-based food sources had developed early hominid dependency and facilitated dispersal along seas and rivers.

+Vocal learning model

+An essay by Albert Roca suggests that bipedalism was adopted as a consequence of the acquisition of vocal learning in the human lineage, which led to a longer brain development period, which led to an increased altriciality at birth, which positively selected the offspring of the more efficient bipedal females, thus allowing the extrauterine increase of the brain size and ultimately the development of language.
+The study highlights the fact that all species with vocal learning exhibit peculiar locomotor adaptations.